zelasri/ai-Search/README.md

 # AI Researcher
 A simple AI Agent using Deepseek, LangGraph, and Streamlit to find results from the web that matches the user's query and give a summarized answer based on those results.

-You can watch the video on how it was built on my [YouTube](https://youtu.be/nRBiD_7l2Mg).

 # Pre-requisites
 Install Ollama on your local machine from the [official website](https://ollama.com/).
 And then pull the Deepseek model: